ethjsmith/rpi_lightserver/README.md

 Now you can set it up yourself as well!, just follow the poorly written instructions below

+# Update
+These instructions are now mostly out of date. there is a WIP `quickstart.sh` script, which when finished will install everything needed, but for now it would be pretty hard to build this project without some prior knowledge

+basically this is just a flask webserver, with some built in GPIO support, meant to run on a raspberry pi

+# TODO :
+add enviroment variables for username and password ( for sites basic auth ( for now those lines are just cut out of the program ) ) clean up config file (config.py ) improve the website section of the project ( make it a real site, not just 2 lines of placeholder text ) add functionallity to the website ( like php for consistent topbars, and site navigation ) clean up the readme beyond this point

 # Hardware Requirements

 **A raspberry PI**